What is PCOS?

 Polycystic ovary syndrome, or PCOS, is a disorder that affects somewhere between 6-13% of women.
 It is a hormonal disorder in which male hormones are out of whack.
 Previously considered strictly a reproductive disorder, we now understand that PCOS affects a lot more than just menstrual cycles and fertility, and can affect health beyond the reproductive years.

-To make things extra confusing, not every women’s PCOS is the same.
+To make things extra confusing, not every woman’s PCOS is the same.
 PCOS involves having multiple follicular cysts in the ovaries, elevated male hormone levels, and having absent or irregular menstrual cycles.
 Not all women have all three diagnostic criteria.

 Symptoms of PCOS can vary widely and may include: